code4mk/oop-object-oriented-oop-journey/README.md

 # OOP journey
-OOP stands for object oriented programming.
-OOP is programming paradigm which related with object.
+OOP stands for object-oriented programming.
+OOP is a programming paradigm related to objects.

-OOP main concept are object and class.
-Each object communicate with each other.
+OOP's main concepts are object and class.
+Each object communicates with the others.

 ## Class